kraken-io/kraken-php/README.md

 - `crop` - This option will crop your image to the exact size you specify with no distortion.
 - `fill` - This strategy allows you to resize the image to fit the specified bounds while preserving the aspect ratio (just like auto strategy).
 The optional background property allows you to specify a color which will be used to fill the unused portions of the previously specified bounds.
 The background property can be formatted in HEX notation `#f60` or `#ff6600`, RGB `rgb(255, 0, 0)` or RGBA `rgba(91, 126, 156, 0.7)`.
 The default background color is white.

-**More information about image resizing and cropping can be found in the [Kraken API Reference](https://kraken.io/docs/image-resizing)**
+**More information about image resizing and cropping can be found in the [Kraken.io API Reference](https://kraken.io/docs/image-resizing)**

 ## WebP Compression